techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ## Admin set up

-Within your organization there are several settings that you will either need to turn on (they are off by default) or verify that they are turned on to let end users get the full advantages of Copilot in Microsoft Teams.
-Settings like transcriptions, captioning, recording, voice isolation, voice enrollment are a few of the settings that you will want to set up or turn on for your end users in your organization.
+Within your organization there are several settings that you'll either need to turn on (they're off by default) or verify that they're turned on to let end users get the full advantages of Copilot in Microsoft Teams.
+Settings like transcriptions, captioning, recording, voice isolation, voice enrollment are a few of the settings that you'll want to set up or turn on for your end users in your organization.

 ### Turning on Copilot for your Teams users

-After you have added CoPilot to Teams, you will need to turn it on, enable transcriptions, and meeting recordings for your end users.
-By turning it on, users will see the Copilot icon and options but transcription for meetings will also need to be turned on as well.
+After you have added CoPilot to Teams, you'll need to turn it on, enable transcriptions, and meeting recordings for your end users.
+BAfter you turn it on, users will see the Copilot icon and options but transcription for meetings will also need to be turned on as well.

 To turn on Copilot for your Teams users.